Dobatymo/concurrex/readme.md

 ## Requirements

-The library works on Python 3.8+, but a important Python bug (bpo-29988) was fixed in Python 3.10, which makes ctrl-c handling much more reliable.
+The library works on Python 3.8+, but an important Python bug (bpo-29988) was fixed in Python 3.10, which makes ctrl-c handling much more reliable.

 ## Examples